| Family MattersThis interview, done for Third Way on the

 (or it should do, though a lot of scientists are not very

+logical).
+I dont feel any conflict inside.
 You quote the Jesuit palaeontologist Pierre Teilhard de

 Chardin: Theres something afoot in the universe: